soonernotfaster/tdd-react/README.md

 Welcome to a version of the [Bowling Kata](https://kata-log.rocks/bowling-game-kata).
 This version is a slight alteration of the rules of the typical Bowling Kata by adding a focus on BDD.
 Behavior-Driven Development lends itself better to most forms of UI based testing.
 Not only does it put an emphasis on preventing coupling to the implementation, it creates a mechanism to describe various starting scenarios or contexts.
 These contexts can be implemented as describe blocks and allow you declare a shared setup and teardown in a logical fashion.
 This drastically reduces the cogntive load of a custom organization.

+As you implement the code for the User Story below, take advantage of using test-ids via the `data-testid` attribute in React.
+Testing in this way we reduce your code's coupling to the interface.
+Also note that you are not allowed to use test doubles (`vi.fn`, `vi.mock`, `vi.spyOn`, etc).

 ## Requirements

 ### User Story